Rose Hacker: Life

 Hacker was born in central London.
 Her parents were middle class Jewish immigrants, and her father ran a business making women's clothes.
 She studied art, design, French and German at the Regent Street Polytechnic, but was a voracious learner outside formal education, aided by an incredible memory.
 After leaving polytechnic, she worked for her father as a model, designer and assistant, while keeping up a full social life in London.

 She had to give up her first love, a doctor, because the social mores and economic realities of the day forced him to choose between marriage and a career.
 She was outraged that life should create such situations, but later had a happy marriage with Mark Hacker, an accountant.
 They had two sons and adopted a daughter.

 She developed her talents as an artist and sculptor, having a piece displayed in the British Museum.
-She remained active even late in life, practising belly-dancing, T'ai chi and the Alexander Technique, and swimming most days.
+She remained active even late in life, practising belly-dancing, tai chi and the Alexander Technique, and swimming most days.
 In 2007, she and two fellow care home residents performed a dance choreographed specially for them at The Place, in Euston.